charcoalphp/charcoal/README.md

 Charcoal _views_ support different templating Engines_, which are responsible for loading the appropriate template (through a _loader_) and render a template with a given context according to its internal rules.
 Every view engines should implement `\Charcoal\View\EngineInterface`.

-There are 3 engines available by default:
+There are 4 engines available by default:

 - `mustache` (**default**)
 - `php`
 - `php-mustache`, the mustache templating engine with a PHP template loader.
 (Files are parsed with PHP before being used as a mustache templates).
+- `twig`

 ### Templates